Donate Sponsor

 Other risks for cats in winter

-Cats that are outdoors may crawl into a warm car engine to get warm.
-Tap the bonnet of your car before you start up the engine to avoid a cat getting injured.
+Cats that like to be outdoors might crawl beneath a warm car engine to get warm.
+Tap the bonnet of your car before you start up your engine to avoid a cat getting injured.

 Reduced road visibility